Kansas Archeology Training Program Field School -- June 5-20, 2015

 Hoard has identified a number of topics that will focus field investigations at the Kraus site and guide subsequent laboratory analysis.
 Evidence from the Central Plains suggests increased rainfall 1,500 to 1,000 years ago.
 Could this be a factor in the large number of Keith phase sites found in Kansas?
 Did it make the High Plains an easier place to live, and does that explain why more sites occur at this time?
 To study the climate during this time period, soil samples will be collected and sediment grain size (an indication of erosion and sediment deposition) and stable elemental isotopes that are sensitive to changes in climate, especially temperature and precipitation, will be analyzed.
 Soil also contains pollen and phytoliths (mineral structure in plant cells that persist long after a plant has decayed) that can reveal what kinds of plants were present.
 Animal remains—those eaten by site residents and those unrelated to human occupation, such as rodents—can provide evidence about climate because they represent the animal and plant communities present at the time.
 The diet of the people who lived at the site will be investigated by recovering and analyzing plant and animal remains, using fine-grain recovery techniques and examining the scorched remains of food on the insides of pottery cooking vessels.
 The structure of the site itself will be evaluated.
 Are one or more houses present?
 Are there storage pits?
 Will there be surprises, like the canid—wolf or dog—burial found at the Keith phase Forrest site in Pawnee County?
 Finally, laboratory analysis of the artifacts will aid in understanding the rapidly developing technologies of this time period, and any raw materials from distant areas will elucidate the range of trade or travel for these people.

-The KATP field school headquarters for registration, artifact processing laboratory, classes, and some camping will be at Hays Middle School, 323 E. 29th St., Hays.
-Additional accommodations for lodging, programs, etc. currently are being sought in Ellis and Hays.
-Further details will be posted on this page (http://www.kshs.org/14622), and the registration packet will be available here about March 1, 2015.
+The KATP field school headquarters for registration, artifact processing laboratory, classes, and some camping will be at Hays Middle School, 201 W. 29th St., Hays.
+Additional accommodations for lodging, programs, etc. are listed in the registration packet (see links above).

 Bozell, John R.